 In the case of some more advanced machines—especially the motorized tables—assembly may be more complicated.

-If you are unfamiliar with inversion tables, it may be worthwhile to purchase expert assembly from the table vendor.
+If you are unfamiliar with inversion tables, it may be worthwhile to purchase expert assembly from the manufacturer.

-Do not take any risks when assembling your inversion table.
+Do not take any risks when assembling your table.
 If put together improperly, you may void your warranty.
 Even worse, you may injure yourself.

-If you already suffer from back pain, there’s no need to risk more.
-Take care when assembling your inversion table.
+If you already suffer from lower back pain, there’s no need to risk more.
+Take care when assembling it yourself.

 After you purchase an inversion table, you may face difficulty when assembling it.
 You may find it broken or defective.
 You may decide that the inversion makes you too light-headed.

 If you face any problems with your table, or if you want to return it, you’ll want an excellent support team behind the manufacturing company.

-Buy your inversion table from a company with highly-rated customer service.
+Buy the best inversion table from a company with highly-rated customer service.
 Helpful and dutiful customer support can make the difference between a positive experience and a negative one.

-Read inversion table reviews, and identify whether previous consumers have faced any trouble communicating with the company’s support team.
+Read our reviews, and identify whether previous consumers have faced any trouble communicating with the company’s support team.

 Which Inversion Table to Buy?

-Deciding which inversion table to buy depends on your needs and budget.
+Deciding which one to buy depends on your needs and budget.

 If you experience back pain, an inversion table geared for relieving pain will serve you better than one equipped for exercise.

-If you prefer the idea of meditating on an inversion table, you might want to avoid models with potentially distracting massage components.
+If you prefer the idea of meditating you might want to avoid models with potentially distracting massage components.

 Most tables can accommodate users between 5′ and 6′ tall.
-If you are taller or shorter than that, check the height capacity of the inversion table.
+If you are taller or shorter than that, check its height capacity.

 Best inversion tables tend to be adjustable to accommodate users of varying heights.

-If you get light-headed quickly, you may want to avoid inversion tables that allow a full 180-degree inversion.
+If you get light-headed quickly, you may want to avoid tables that allow a full 180 degrees inversion.